gndplayground/react-hoc-form-validatable/docs/HOCInput.md

   defaultValue="abc"
   rule="notEmpty|minLength,4"
   asyncRule="asyncTestTrue,2000"
+  customErrorMessages={{
+      notEmpty: 'custom error for notEmpty',
+      minLength: {
+        en: 'custom error minLength {0} en',
+        vi: 'custom error minLength {0} vi',
+      },
+  }}
 />

 ```

 ## Props send to wrapped component

-`HOCInput` will wrap your component and send these props to your input component
+`HOCInput` will wrap your component and send these props to your input component.

 * `lang` {String} Language receive from the `HOCForm`